Zio-n/Zio-n/README.md

 - 🌱 I’m currently learning **to build efficient algorithms and robust data pipelines for scalable data analysis and insights**

-- ☁️ I've keen interest in Data Science.
+- ☁️ I have a keen interest for Data Science.
 So, I'm learning & sharpening my skills in **Machine learning and Data visualization techniques**

 - 💬 Ask me about **Python, SQL**